Instagram Tips & Strategies

 By Spencer Lanoue

 Trying to remove an ad account from your Instagram profile can feel like you've fallen into a rabbit hole of complicated Meta settings.
 You won't find the solution in the Instagram app, and a quick look through Facebook can leave you more confused than when you started.
-This guide cuts through the noise and gives you the direct, step-by-step instructions to properly disconnect an ad account from your Instagram and Meta Business Suite.
+This guide cuts through the noise and provides you with clear, step-by-step instructions to properly disconnect an ad account from your Instagram and Meta Business Suite.

 Why Would You Need to Remove an Ad Account?

 Before we get into the "how," let's quickly touch on the "why."
 There are several common reasons you might need to clean up the ad accounts connected to your business.
-When you understand the reason, you can be sure you're taking the right action - whether that's removing, deactivating, or simply revoking someone's access.
+Understanding the reason will help ensure you're taking the right action - whether that's removing, deactivating, or simply revoking someone's access.

 Common scenarios include: